 The Protect-A-Bed Allerzip mattress protector is an encasement protector that will stop allergens from reaching your bed.
 It comes in two depth sizes for a perfect fit.

-While the Defend-A-Bed protector is regularly priced at $49.95 it is often deeply discounted and sold at several retailers.
-You may be able to find a Queen size protector on sale for under $20.
+While the Vibe Defend-A-Bed protector is regularly priced at $21.02 for a Queen, it’s often deeply discounted and sold at several retailers.

 Things To Consider Before Buying Your Protector